NithinAruva/AI-Agent-for-Automated-Information-Retrieval/README.md

 ## Features

-1.**Data Upload**: Upload a CSV or connect to Google Sheets for data input.
+- **Data Upload**: Upload a CSV or connect to Google Sheets for data input.
-2.**Custom Query Template**: Users can define a query with placeholders for each entity.
+- **Custom Query Template**: Users can define a query with placeholders for each entity.
-3.**Automated Web Search**: The AI performs a web search for each entry and retrieves specific information.
+- **Automated Web Search**: The AI performs a web search for each entry and retrieves specific information.
-4.**Structured Output**: The extracted information is formatted into a structured dataset.
+- **Structured Output**: The extracted information is formatted into a structured dataset.
-5.**Download and Update**: Results can be downloaded as a CSV or updated directly into the connected Google Sheets.
+- **Download and Update**: Results can be downloaded as a CSV or updated directly into the connected Google Sheets.

 ## Tools and Libraries

-1.**Dashboard**: Streamlit for the user interface 2.**Data Handling**: pandas for CSVs and Google Sheets API for sheet interaction 3.**Search API**: Tavily for web search
+- **Dashboard**: Streamlit for the user interface
+- **Data Handling**: pandas for CSVs and Google Sheets API for sheet interaction
+- **Search API**: Tavily for web search
-4.**LLM API**: Groq API to handle and parse search results 5.**Agents**: LangChain for orchestrating search and LLM processing
+- **LLM API**: Groq API to handle and parse search results
+- **Agents**: LangChain for orchestrating search and LLM processing

 ## Setup Instructions